berylcczhang/TEST/doc/sphinx/running.rst

 If it is desirable to do so, the output files produced by an MPI run can be combined into a single output file using the ``consolidate.py`` script in the ``tools`` subdirectory.

+Note that full parallel computation is only available under MPI implementations that support the MPI 3.0 standard or later.
+Earlier versions of MPI allow MPI functionality for SLUG in library mode (see :ref:`sec-library-mode`), but do not allow MPI parallel runs of the slug executable.

 Checkpointing and Restarting
 ----------------------------